-- Program executed from RAM, CPU running with RAM access.
-There is no increase in consumption if programs are executed in ROM.
+- Progam executed from RAM, CPU running with RAM access.
+The increase in consumption when executing from Flash is 50%.

-- All I/O pins in input mode with a static value at $\rm V{DD}$ or $\rm V{SS}$ (no load)
+- All I/O pins in input mode with a static value at V{DD} or V{SS} (no load)

-- All peripherals in reset state.

-- LVD disabled.

-- Clock input (OSC1) driven by external square wave.

-- In SLOW and SLOW WAIT mode, f{CPU} is based on f{OSC} divided by 32.

-To obtain the total current consumption of the device, add the clock source (Section 12.6.3) and the peripheral power consumption (Section 12.5.3).

-3. All I/O pins in push-pull 0 mode (when applicable) with a static value at V{DD} or V{SS} (no load), LVD disabled.
-Data based on characterization results, tested in production at V{DD} max. and f{CPU} max.

-4. Data based on characterisation results, not tested in production.
+- All peripherals in reset state. - LVD disabled. - Clock input (OSC1) driven by external square wave. - In SLOW and SLOW WAIT mode, f{CPU} is based on f{OSC} divided by 32.
+To obtain the total current consumption of the device, add the clock source (Section 12.6.3) and the peripheral power consumption (Section 12.5.3). - All I/O pins in push-pull 0 mode (when applicable) with a static value at V{DD} or V{SS} (no load), LVD disabled.
+Data based on characterization results, tested in production at V{DD} max. and f{CPU} max. - 4.
+Data based on characterisation results, not tested in production.
 All I/O pins in push-pull 0 mode (when applicable) with a static value at V{DD} or V{SS} (no load); clock input (OSC1) driven by external square wave, LVD disabled.
 To obtain the total current consumption of the device, add the clock source consumption (Section 12.6.3).